mekiy001/jammming/README.md

 ## Description

-This project was built to put into practice my knowledge of React components, pasasing state, and making requests with the Spotify API
+This project was built to put into practice my knowledge of React components, passing state, and making requests with the Spotify API

 ## Technologies